SatoshiumAI/satoshium-us/chronicle/status/README.md

 ---

-## Guiding Principle
+# Guiding Principle

 Chronicle does not preserve every activity.

-It preserves qualifying historical occurrences through Chronicle Entries.
+It preserves qualifying historical Occurrences through Chronicle Entries.

 Chronicle does not replace the authority of the systems it references.

-It preserves the historical context of what happened, when it happened, which authority established it, which sources and evidence existed, and how Chronicle's own representation changed over time.
+It preserves the historical context of:

+* What happened
+* When it happened
+* Which authority established the underlying object
+* Which Sources and Evidence existed
+* How information entered Chronicle
+* How Chronicle verified its representation
+* How Chronicle's own record changed over time

 Conceptually: